biwunor/Backend-Cloud-Infrastructure-Ecosystem-/README.md

 ## Contributing

-We welcome contributions from the Africa community.
+We welcome contributions from the University of Washington community.
 Please review our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.

 ### Development Workflow